Pacing yourself during exercise

 |19||Very, very hard|

-The advantage of using RPE against any other method of pace judgement or training intensity is that it encompasses all factors, internal and external.
+The advantage of using RPE against any other method of pace judgment or training intensity is that it encompasses all factors, internal and external.

 Varying fitness levels